Spilsby: Early history

 The area has been occupied by humans since prehistoric times.
 Evidence for this can be found at nearby West Keal, where an Iron Age hill fort and defensive terraced earthworks were built at the tip of the Wolds promontory, overlooking the present town.

 The Spilsby area was visited and occupied by the Romans during the 1st century and held by them until the 4th century AD.
 During the 1960s, an archaeological dig and field walk at nearby Keal Cotes, in a large field south of the village (where the A16 meets Hagnaby Lane), discovered tessellated mosaic floor tiles and roof tiles.
 These indicated that a substantial Roman villa or high-status Romano-British farmhouse once stood on the site.
 The recorded finds from the site are stored at the Museum of Lincolnshire Life in Lincoln, Lincolnshire.
 In 1849 six Roman funeral urns were dug up in nearby Fulletby.

 Spilsby was probably named before or no later than the 9th-century period of Danish rule, which had extended for centuries.
 It derives from the term Spila's-by, where by is old Old Norse for "place of dwelling".
 Hence, it meant "Spila's village", Spila (pronounced "Spiller") having been the local Viking warlord or chieftain, who acted as head of the immediate area.
 The town was recorded in the Domesday Book of 1086 as "Spilesbei".
-In 1082 it was not much more than a large farmstead and few surrounding crofts under the squireship of the Bishop of Durham.
+In 1082 it was not much more than a large farmstead and a few surrounding crofts under the squireship of the Bishop of Durham.

 In 1255 a charter was granted to a John de Beke (or John Beck) to hold a weekly market in Spilsby each Monday and a three-day annual fair in July.
 Four years later, in 1259, the same John de Beke was granted a further charter to hold a three-day Christmas fair from 5–8 December.
-The next recorded charter to hold a weekly Monday market in the town and an annual fair in July was granted in 1302 to the Lord of the Manor, Norman noble Robert de Willoughby.
+The next recorded charter to hold a weekly Monday market in the town and an annual fair in July was granted in 1302 to the Lord of the manor, Norman noble Robert de Willoughby.
 A copy of this charter is in the parish church.

 At the east end of the town centre's marketplace stands a medieval buttercross monument.
 The architectural historian Nikolaus Pevsner suggests that the Spilsby Buttercross dates from as early as the 14th and certainly no later than the 16th century.
 The stepped bases of these monuments were used by early traders on market day to display their goods, usually milk, cheeses and butter.

 Standing in the centre of the marketplace is the Old Town Hall.
 More recently it has been used as a store and petrol station.
 In the 18th century the town civic offices, a small courtroom, and the town gaol, were in the upstairs level supported by the arches.
 The ground level was an open covered space used as the local corn exchange and for stalls by market traders that were protected from the weather.